RebWiegels/MSG-SEVIRI-CNN-wet-dry/README.md

 ### Requirements

+It is recommended to use a GPU with approximately 32 GB of memory for an efficient model training and prediction.

 ### Data

 A test sub set of samples to run the model with prepared patches is provided in ```/data```.